Find Product

 Sole trader builder, 2 vans, tools

 Two vehicles means fleet cover is available and is usually better value than individual policies.
-Sole traders qualify for fleet policies; carriage of own goods and a tools-in-transit extension are the key requirements.
+Sole traders qualify for fleet policies.
+Carriage of own goods and a tools-in-transit extension are the key requirements.
 See our fleet documents guide before getting quotes.

 What your insurer needs when you apply

-• Full vehicle schedule: make, model, year, registration, value, and primary use for every vehicle
+• Full vehicle schedule: make, model, year, registration, value and primary use for every vehicle

-• Accurate vehicle use classification: carriage of own goods, plant, tools of trade, supervisor use, mixed; be specific
+• Accurate vehicle use classification: carriage of own goods, plant, tools of trade, supervisor use, mixed.
+Be specific

 • Driver schedule (if named driver): full name, licence number, years held, three-to-five year claims and conviction history for each driver